PhD Program in Health Sciences

 The management of the doctoral programs of the University of La Laguna is the responsibility of the Doctoral and Postgraduate SchoolIn addition to management (pre-registration, enrolment, file management, etc.), the Doctoral School is responsible for disseminating the ULL's doctoral programmes.
 It has the necessary human and technical resources to carry out these responsibilities.

-The University of La Laguna has a series of web pages hosted on its institutional portal that offer information about its doctoral courses.
-Access to them is from the following link: link.
+The University of La Laguna has several web pages hosted on its institutional portal that offer information about its doctoral programs.
+Access to them is available from the following link: link.

 From this first link you can access the list of regulations of application to these teachings, information on the offer of Doctoral Programs, access to the request for appointment only for in-person information or procedures related to pre-registration and registration, as well as other relevant information on doctoral studies, pre-registration and registration procedures, faculty, academic committees, lines of research that make up each program, training activities, statistics, pre-registration and registration calendars for each course, entry requirements, calls, application forms and forms for access, registration, etc. This website is the main means of disseminating and displaying doctoral programs at the ULL for potential students.
 It is also worth noting that the ULL has begun disseminating information a couple of years ago through various social networks (Facebook, Twitter, LinkedIn), which includes news regarding degrees, also offering the option of subscribing to an RSS feed.

-Information on the Doctoral Programme is also made visible through: a) the websites and notice boards of the research institutes affiliated to the ULL and the research units of the two university hospitals in Tenerife, and b) the organisation of talks and seminars aimed at students in the final year of the degrees mentioned in the previous section and of the official master's degrees in force and in progress (approved by ANECA), whose profile is suited to this doctoral programme:
+Information about the Doctoral Program is also made visible through: a) the websites and notice boards of the research institutes affiliated with the ULL and the research units of the two university hospitals in Tenerife, and b) the organization of talks and seminars aimed at students in the final year of the degrees mentioned in the previous section and of the official master's degrees in force and in progress (approved by ANECA), whose profile fits this doctoral program:

-Direct communication with interested parties prior to enrolment is carried out through the administrative staff of the Postgraduate Committee and the academic heads of each programme.
-The contact details of the members of the academic committees and the heads of the lines of research are accessible through the website and the staff of the Postgraduate Committee.
-Finally, once admitted, the assigned tutor will welcome and provide individual guidance to the candidate, taking into account their preferences and experience in the different lines and techniques, in order to contribute to their integration into the programme.
-Candidates may make queries, suggestions or complaints through the Academic Committee, the Doctoral Committee, or the channels established through the Internal Quality Assurance System of the ULL.
+Direct communication with interested parties prior to enrollment is conducted through the administrative staff of the Postgraduate Committee and the academic directors of each program.
+Contact information for the members of the academic committees and the heads of research lines is available on the website and through the staff of the Postgraduate Committee.
+Finally, once admitted, the assigned tutor will provide individualized support and guidance to the candidate, taking into account their preferences and experience in the different lines and techniques, with the aim of contributing to their integration into the program.
+Candidates may submit questions, suggestions, or complaints through the Academic Committee, the Doctoral Committee, or through the channels established through the ULL's Internal Quality Assurance System.

 Institutional access requirements

-1. In general, to access the doctoral program in Health Sciences it will be necessary to be in possession of an official Spanish Bachelor's degree, or equivalent, in the branch of Health Sciences (Medicine, Psychology, Pharmacy, Veterinary Medicine, Food Science and Technology, Human Nutrition and Dietetics, Nursing or Physiotherapy) or in one of the Life Sciences (Biology, Biotechnology, Physics, Chemistry or Biochemistry), and a University Master's Degree in disciplines directly related to Health Sciences.
+1. In general, to access the doctoral program in Health Sciences it will be necessary to hold an official Spanish Bachelor's degree, or equivalent, in the branch of Health Sciences (Medicine, Psychology, Pharmacy, Veterinary Medicine, Food Science and Technology, Human Nutrition and Dietetics, Nursing or Physiotherapy) or in one of the field of Life Sciences (Biology, Biotechnology, Physics, Chemistry or Biochemistry), and a University Master's degree in disciplines directly related to Health Sciences.

 2. Likewise, those who are in any of the following situations may access: